Notice of Pre-AIA or AIA Status

 obtaining the position information and battery information based on information on the battery corresponding to the identification information;

-determining whether the battery is an authorized product or not based on information about availability of obtaining the identification information from the battery by the vehicle;
+determining, whether the battery is an authorized product or not based on the identification information upon determination in the determination process that the vehicle can obtain the identification information from the battery;

-determining, based on information on battery laws and regulations set in advance for each area and the battery information, whether the battery is in conformity with the battery laws and regulations in an area corresponding to the position information
+upon determination that the battery is not the authorized product, determining, based on information on battery laws and regulations set in advance for each area and the battery information, whether the battery is in conformity with the battery laws and regulations in the area corresponding to the position information

 based on whether a ratio of recyclable material corresponding to the obtained battery information is equal to or larger than a predetermined minimum value;